Perfect Prime Rib Roast Recipe - How To Cook Prime Rib Roast:

 If lumps do develop, you should be able to use a wire whisk to remove them.

-If you gravy is to thick, add additional liquid, stirring constantly.
-Season to taste
+If you gravy is too thick, add additional liquid, stirring constantly.
+Season to